 SR 202 culverts at Skunk Creek and Southeast Fish Hatchery Road in Fall City:

-• Construction starts April 1.
-2024, on the fish barrier removal project at Skunk Creek.
+- Construction began April 1, 2024, on the fish barrier removal project at Skunk Creek.

-• Southeast Fish Hatchery Road will close to through-traffic between 361st Avenue Southeast and 356th Drive Southeast for up to six months.
+- Southeast Fish Hatchery Road closed to through-traffic between 361st Avenue Southeast and 356th Drive Southeast for up to six months.
 Local access will be permitted on either side of the closure.

-• In mid- to late-April 2025, a temporary bypass will open on SR 202 that routes both lanes of traffic around the work zone.
-The speed limit will reduce to 40 mph through the area.
+- In late-April 2025, a temporary bypass opened on SR 202 that routes both lanes of traffic around the work zone.
+The speed limit reduced to 40 mph through the area.

-• Around that same time, crews will begin building a bridge over Skunk Creek on Fish Hatchery Road.
+- As of early August, contract crews began building a bridge over Skunk Creek on Fish Hatchery Road.
 Work will continue into late 2024, at which time the road will reopen in its normal configuration.

 SR 203 culvert at 324th Way Northeast in Carnation:

-• Bicycle and pedestrian traffic will detour around the work zone using Northeast 16th Street, the Snoqualmie Valley Trail and Northeast 24th Street.
+- Cyclists and pedestrians are detouring around the work zone using Northeast 16th Street, the Snoqualmie Valley Trail and Northeast 24th Street.

 SR 203 culvert at unnamed tributary to Horseshoe Lake:

-• Construction on the new culvert on SR 203 near Northeast Carnation Farm Road was completed in August 2023 during a 56-hour highway closure.
-No additional closures are planned in this area.
+- Construction on a new fish-passable culvert on SR 203 near Northeast Carnation Farm Road was completed in August 2023 during a 56-hour highway closure.
+Guardrail upgrades were completed in August 2024, and permanent fencing is scheduled to be installed around the culvert in late September 2024.

 A map showing the locations on SR 202 and 203 near Fall City and Carnation where culverts that act as fish barriers will be removed and replaced with larger, fish-friendly structures.